neil-oliver/Major-Studio-1/Design Studio/README.md

 #### Content & Story
 - Collaboration with the New York Times.
-- Research inot the number of digital trackers that you gather when you browse the web.
+- Research into the number of digital trackers that you gather when you browse the web.

 #### Visual design: Graph, layout, color, typography
 - Use of a Timeline with small multiples.